agussman/garmin-fit-fix/README.md

 Note that the `HttpModule` aka `@angular/core` is now deprecated; you should use `HttpClient` from `@angular/common/http` instead.
 Unfortunately a lot of the documentation still usess the old library and the look similar enough that it's not immediately obvious.

+Updating the chalice app.py to parse `multipart/form-data` was quite a doozy.
+It seems like it should be really straightforward a thing that a library just exists for, but it wasn't!

 # References